wennj/naldv-whole-genome-reads/README.md

 ## Aim of this repository

--   Present and explain the code used to create the figures in the manuscript (Wennmann, 2024).

--   Particular attention is paid to the detection of reads that may comprise entire genomes of NALDVs and represent individual viral genomes.

 -   Learn how to approach Nanopore sequence data sets of NALDVs.
 It demonstrates the importance of carefully examining the data to avoid subsequent errors in the analysis.

+-   Present and explain the code used to create the figures in the manuscript (Wennmann, submitted).

+-   Particular attention is paid to the detection of reads that may comprise entire genomes of NALDVs and represent individual viral genomes.

 ## Importance of Nanopore sequencing for NALDV genomes